C0MPL3Xscs/Automatic-Text-Editor-for-Photoshop-Templates/README.md

 **You need to edit on the script:**
 - Title of the UI;
 - Text of the UI;
-- Source of the .psd file;
+- The .psd file path;
-- Destination of the final file;
+- The pretended path destination of the final file;
-- Name of the Text Layer;
+- Name of the Text Layer you want to edit;

 **ALL EDITABLE PART ARE SEPARATED FROM THE SCRIPT WITH COMMENTS**